 You can also find further information on the Ibiza - Formentera ferry route on our respective blog post, in order to plan better your trip to the Balearics.

-The Trasmapi high-speed vessels travels to the Balearics.
+The Trasmapi high-speed ferry traveling to the Balearics

 Ferry from Spain to the Canary Islands